Our Programs and Services

 2021-2022 Expression of interest

-The Canadian Northern Economic Development Agency is seeking Expressions of Interest (EOI) for new single or multi-year projects starting in the 2021-2022 fiscal year.
+The Canadian Northern Economic Development Agency's Expression of Interest (EOI) for new single or multi-year projects starting in the 2021-2022 fiscal year closed on February 5, 2021.

-EOIs submitted past February 5, 2021 will only be considered should funding remain following the completion of the initial EOI assessment process.
+EOIs submitted past this date will only be considered should funding remain following the completion of the initial EOI assessment process.

 Black Entrepreneurship Program